glycerine/spin_paxos/README.md

 conceit of this algorithm being "discovered" by an archeologist, and expressed mostly in terms of an extensive metaphor for a Greek parliament, makes it hard to follow.
+Lamport even dressed up as Indiana Jones for his lectures on it, back in the day, he tells us.
+We computer scientists can _really_ dig our metaphors.
+Maybe a bit too much, at times.

 This is the widely acknowledged reason for the idea that Paxos is hard to understand.
 So, you should be aware of this paper so